sdelcore/room-sensors/README.md

 # room-sensors

 ## Project Explaination
-There are 4 sensors connected to an Arduino, the readings from these sensors are then parsed and passed through the serial port to a Raspberry Pi.
-The Raspberry Pi takes the readings from the arduino every 30 minutes, and stores it into a MySQL database.
+There are 4 sensors connected to an Arduino, the readings from these sensors are then parsed and written to the serial port.
+The Raspberry Pi reads from the serial port every 30 minutes, and stores the data into a MySQL database.
 A websocket server and web page is hosted on the Raspberry Pi.
-The websocket server will pass the sensor data to the web page, and the web page will chart the data.
+The websocket server will pass the sensor data to the web page, and the web page contains a chart of the data.

 ## Packages
+ - Python27:
    - pyserial
    - MySQL-python
+   - SimpleWebSocketServer
  - platformio
+ - MySQL
- - SimpleWebSocketServer
+ - lighttpd

 ## Sensors
- - DHT11 - for temperature and humidity
+ - DHT11 - Digital PWM Pin 3
- - TMP36 - for temperature
+ - LM36 - Analog Pin 1
- -  - for sound
+ - Sound Sensor - Analog Pin 2
- -  - for light
+ - Photocell - Analog Pin 0

-## Arduino Connections
+## Serial Port Protocol
+Start sending multiple sensors data: `<`
+Start sending a sensor reading: `<`
+Sensor indicator: 3 chars indicating sensor `XXX`
+Unit indicator: 1 char indicating unit of data `C/F/%` Sensor value numbers(any length): `##`
+Finish sending a sensor reading: `>`
+Finish sending multiple sensor data: `>`

+Example: `<<DHT##C><TMP##C>>`

+The Raspberry Pi will know when a new set of readings start and end when it sees `<<` and `>>` respectivly